 If you've ever tried sourcing cinnamon chips for a baking recipe, you may have noticed that they're a little bit hard to find - especially in stores.
 And when shipping a bag of cinnamon chips costs more than the bag itself, it's hard to justify an online purchase.
 Then there's the real shocker: some cinnamon chips (I'm looking at you, Hershey's) aren't even made with cinnamon!

 The solution?
 Make your own cinnamon baking chips!
 You'll only need 4 ingredients, about 15 minutes of active free time, a bowl, a spoon, and an oven.
-You can use these in all of your favorite recipes, and they actually taste like cinnamon!
+You can use these in all of your favorite recipes - like these incredible cinnamon chip muffins - and they actually taste like cinnamon!

 Ingredients in cinnamon chips